TiPToP: A Modular Open-Vocabulary Robot Manipulation System That Plans: Limitations and Future Directions

-\textbf{Open-loop execution.} This is the single most impactful limitation: our failure analysis (Figure~\ref{fig:failure-analysis}) shows that grasping failures account for over half of all failures, many of which could be recovered from by re-attempting the grasp.
-The most direct improvement is to re-run perception and planning after each pick-and-place step, enabling recovery from failed grasps or unexpected object movement~\citep{curtis2022tamp,levihn2013foresight,pettersson2005execution,bouguerra2008monitoring}.
+\textbf{Open-loop execution.} This is the single most impactful limitation: our failure analysis (Figure~\ref{fig:failure-analysis}) shows that grasping failures account for over half of all observed failures, many of which could be recovered from by re-attempting the grasp.
+The most direct implementation to close the loop is to re-run perception and planning after each pick-and-place step, enabling recovery from failed grasps or unexpected object movement~\citep{curtis2022tamp,levihn2013foresight,pettersson2005execution,bouguerra2008monitoring}.

 \textbf{Single-viewpoint perception.} All task-relevant objects must be at least partially visible from a single wrist-camera pose.
-This also limits mesh quality: with only one viewpoint, convex hull completion can over or under-approximate object geometry, leading to unnecessary collisions or missed collisions during execution.
+This also limits mesh quality: with only one viewpoint, both convex hull and learned shape completion can over- or under-approximate object geometry, leading to unnecessary collisions or missed collisions during execution.
 Multi-view perception, via active camera movement before planning or additional static cameras, would reduce occlusions and improve shape estimates.
-Learned shape completion methods such as SAM-3D~\citep{sam3dteam2025sam3d} could replace convex hull approximation with more accurate meshes.
-Advances in depth estimation~\citep{wen2025fastfoundationstereo,tan2026masked} could further improve point cloud quality, and better grasp prediction models would address TiPToP's most common failure mode.
+Advances in depth estimation~\citep{wen2025fastfoundationstereo,tan2026masked} could further improve point cloud quality, and better grasp prediction models would also help address \ours{}'s most common observed failure mode.